 Thermal Infrared Sensor (TIRS)

 TIRS is first of its kind in the Landsat program.
 In other words, this type of sensor did not exist before Landsat 8.
-TIRS consists of 2 thermal bands (band 10 & 11) measures Earth’s thermal energy.
-Both bands from TIRS are long wavelength infrared with 100 meter resolution.
+TIRS consists of 2 thermal bands (band 10 & 11) that measure Earth’s thermal energy.
+Both bands from TIRS are long-wavelength infrared with 100-meter resolution.

 Landsat 8 Band Combinations